pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 # Actors

+Investigated DES, models and simulations tend to get bigger and more complex.
+Likewise we want to use the available computing power of parallel and distributed systems.
+Actors are a way to model larger and more complex systems and at the same time to use the available computing power.

 > Actors are a more powerful computational agent than sequential
 > processes ...
 >
 > ...  in the context of parallel systems, the degree to which a computation can be *distributed* over its lifetime is an important consideration.
 Creation of new actors provides the ability to abstractly increase the distributivity of the computation as it evolves. [^1]

-Like in all of scientific computing, models and simulations tend to get bigger and to cover more complex cases of DES.
-Likewise we try to use the available computing power of parallel and distributed systems.

 !!! note